MaWiMa/CCS/en/Changing_Canadian_Schools-011.md

 and know-how is a perennial central problem of change.
 This is why continuous in-service education or professional development is a critical strategy.
 Given what change requires
--- persistens, coordination, follow-up, conﬂict resolution, and the like -- leadership at all levels is required including teacher leaders, school administrators, school board consultants, parent leaders and provincial ministries.
+[persistens, coordination, follow-up, conflict resolution, and the like] leadership at all levels is required including teacher leaders, school administrators, school board consultants, parent leaders and provincial ministries.

 The ideas in *Changing Canadian Schools* provide ample insight for addressing the above obstacles to reform.
 Above